 Be wary of online reputation management (ORM) providers that promise to remove negative reviews.
 According to the experts, it's nearly impossible to remove negative reviews from the internet.
 Businesses can counteract negative content by proactively adding useful and positive reviews (mentioned above).
 Block out negative content with positive content (often).

 Never resort to fake reviews that can cost your company thousands of dollars in fines and also cause self-inflicted negative reviews of your business.
 Your customers want to know they're dealing with someone trustworthy.
 To successfully neutralize negative reviews, ask your loyal customers to leave feedback after every purchase or positive business transaction.

 11. Elements to avoid when writing a reply

 The language or tone of voice your business chooses to respond to customer reviews plays a role in securing a positive online reputation.
 ORM is imperative to the comprehensive success of digital marketing.
 Responding to reviews is important for your search engine rank, but the response itself can help you combat any negative reviews and maintain a positive reputation.
 When writing a reply your tone of voice can ensure a happy ending rather than further enraging a customer.
 Avoid any language or tone of voice that:

-- Encourage the trolls.
+- Encourages the trolls.

-- Are dishonest.
+- May be dishonest.

-- Disengage the customer.
+- Disengages the customer.

-- Anger the customer.
+- Angers the customer.